florianbgt/mywebsite-v2/content/posts/django_allauth_email_login.md

 writtenBy: "Florian Bigot"
 ---

-I love Django and I use it as a backend for most of my projects.
+Django is a great framework for pretty much any major BE project.
 However, it uses username as authentication method.
 While it works great, it is a little bit outdated...
+Let's fix that!

-Email authentication would be much better right?
-Fortunately, there is a easy solution, [Django Allauth](https://django-allauth.readthedocs.io)
+We are going to use [Django Allauth](https://django-allauth.readthedocs.io).
+This is a great package that allow us to easily setup authentication using email (and much more).

 You can find the final source code on [my Github](https://github.com/florianbgt/django-allauth)